northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Who can get a meal?

-Our hot meals are available to anyone who shows up at [our community meal locations during the designated days and times of the week](/meals).
+Our hot meals are available to anyone who shows up [at one of our community meal locations during the designated days and times.](/meals) All distributions take place outdoors, in public spaces - on the street, at a corner, or outside a church or community center.
+There is no building to enter and no need to give your name.

 ## Do we need to show ID or proof of residence?

-If you show up, we are happy to offer you a hot meal!
-No proof of residence or ID is required.
+No ID, no proof of residence, and no income verification is ever required to receive a meal.
+If you show up, we're happy to feed you.

-From time-to-time every few months, we do require signatures for our meals and grocery giveaways.
-All information is kept for counting purposes for our major funders and remains confidential.
+On occasion, we conduct meal counts for reporting purposes.
+Any information collected is used solely for counting and remains confidential.

 ## Do you offer any other services?

 Yes, in addition to our mobile soup kitchen program, we run two volunteer-driven family support programs:

-[**Little Angels**](/little-angels) provides gently used essential infant and toddler gear—including strollers, car seats, high chairs, cribs, and clothing—to North Brooklyn households who are expectant and/or have children up to the age of 4 and live in zip codes 11222, 11211, 11249, or 11206.
+[**Little Angels**](/little-angels) provides gently used essential infant and toddler gear-including strollers, car seats, high chairs, cribs, and clothing-to North Brooklyn households who are expectant and/or have children up to the age of 4 and live in zip codes 11222, 11211, 11249, or 11206.
 Families can request specific items through our online form, and we coordinate pickup or delivery.
 We accept gently used gear donations and always need volunteers to help with intake, sorting, and distribution.

 [**Angel Babies**](/angel-babies) is our volunteer-driven community giveaway event for local new and expectant families in need of resources, held twice a year in the spring and late fall.
 You can get involved by volunteering, donating, hosting a drive, or dropping off donations.
 More information is available [here](/angel-babies), and our bi-weekly newsletter provides timely updates about upcoming Angel Babies events.

+Yes, in addition to our Mobile Soup Kitchen, we run three community programs:

+[**Little Angels**](/little-angels) provides gently used essential infant and toddler gear - including strollers, car seats, high chairs, and cribs - to North Brooklyn families with children up to age four in zip codes 11222, 11211, 11249, and 11206.
+Families can request specific items through our online form; we coordinate pickup or delivery.

+[**Angel Babies**](/angel-babies) is our twice-yearly community giveaway event, open to all local new and expectant families.
+You can get involved by volunteering, donating, or dropping off items.

+**Live Local** is our newest initiative, helping Greenpoint and Williamsburg residents navigate NYC's HousingConnect affordable housing lottery - for free, with support from trained volunteer Housing Ambassadors.
+(Link coming soon)

 ---